Action Entity

 Script Execution

-Action scripts run in an isolated V8 context with full access to:
+Action preScript and postScript run in an isolated V8 context (same unified pipeline as other entity types) with full access to:

 // Environment variables